Nuclear ab initio calculations of 6He $\beta$-decay for beyond the Standard Model studies

-Currently, the state-of-the-art measurement of $^6$He angular correlations is a recoil ion energy measurement from 1963 by \textcite{PhysRev.132.1149}, resulting in $a_{\beta\nu}$ value consistent with $-\frac{1}{3}$ up to the experimental error of 0.9\%.
-Corrections to this result were offered during the years by adding radiative corrections~\cite{GLUCK1998493}, and updating the $^{6}\text{He}$ shake-off probability~\cite{PhysRevA.92.050701} and Q-value~\cite{PhysRevLett.108.052504, PhysRevA.82.042513}.
-The current work is, to our knowledge, the first consistent calculation of nuclear-structure related corrections to these observables, taking into account the full nuclear dynamics, shown as important already in Ref.~\cite{CALAPRICE1976301}, and using $\chi$EFT to quantify systematic uncertainties in the nuclear modeling.
-Nuclear-structure effects are particularly important since they entail, as will be seen in the following, a finite $b_{\text{F}}$ value which in turn has been shown to distort the extraction of $a_{\beta\nu}$~\cite{PhysRevC.94.035503}.
-In the following, we use \emph{ab~initio} calculations of nuclear wave functions and the weak transition matrix elements to predict experimentally interesting observables.
-We focus on corrections related to nuclear structure, and use the calculations of Ref.~\cite{GLUCK1998493} for the radiative corrections.
-We use a recent formulation of $\beta$-decay calculations~\cite{GlickMagid-recoil}, to augment the point prediction with a theoretical uncertainty estimate.
+Currently, the state-of-the-art measurement of $^6$He angular correlations is a recoil ion energy measurement from 1963~\cite{PhysRev.132.1149}, resulting in $a_{\beta\nu}$ value consistent with $-\frac{1}{3}$ up to the experimental error of 0.9\%.
+Corrections to this result were offered over the years by adding radiative corrections~\cite{GLUCK1998493}, and updating the $^{6}\text{He}$ shake-off probability~\cite{PhysRevA.92.050701} and Q-value~\cite{PhysRevLett.108.052504, PhysRevA.82.042513}.
+The present work is, to our knowledge, the first consistent calculation of nuclear-structure related corrections to these observables, taking into account the full nuclear dynamics, shown as important already in Ref.~\cite{CALAPRICE1976301}, and using $\chi$EFT to quantify systematic uncertainties in the nuclear modeling.
+Nuclear-structure effects are particularly important since they entail a finite $b_{\mathrm{F}}^{1^+ \beta^-}$ value which in turn has been shown to distort the extraction of $a_{\beta\nu}$~\cite{PhysRevC.94.035503}.
+In the following, we use \emph{ab~initio} calculations of nuclear wave functions and the weak transition matrix elements to predict experimentally relevant observables.
+We focus on corrections related to nuclear structure, and use a recent $\beta$-decay formalism~\cite{glickmagid2021formalism}, to augment the point prediction with a theoretical uncertainty estimate.

-The full expression for \nuc{6}{He} \(\beta^-\)-decay differential distribution within the SM---including leading shape and recoil corrections, i.e., next to leading order (NLO) in GT---takes the following form:
+The full expression for \nuc{6}{He} \(\beta^-\)-decay differential distribution within the SM---including the leading shape and recoil corrections, i.e., next to leading order (NLO) in GT---takes the following form: